Ashiyan Ian Rahmani

 Ash has presented his work at the Pacific Telecommunications Council, International Communication Association, International Association of Media and Communications Research, Partnership for Progress on the Digital Divide, and Association for Baha'i Studies conferences.

 In the 13 years before moving to Hawaii in 2011, Ash taught, and worked with ICTs with non-profits, in the UK (2005-2010), China (1998-2005) & Mexico (2010/2011).

 He was an affiliate scholar at the East-West Center in Honolulu (2011/2012) and Lecturer at Honolulu Community College (2012/2013).

 Born and raised in the UK, of Persian ancestry, but US based, Ash also holds a Post-Graduate Diploma (matriculated as M.Sc. candidate) in Software Engineering from the University of Oxford, UK, an M.A. in the Chinese Business World from the University of London (SOAS), UK and a B.Sc. in International Politics & Computer Science from Keele University, UK.

-Ashiyan is engaged in community development, as a member of the Baha'i community, and hosts the 'World Notes' world news and music radio show on KTUH.
+Ash is engaged in community development, as a member and volunteer with the Baha'i Faith community, has and continues to volunteer in Oakland and Puerto Rico, and has hosted the 'World Notes' world news and music radio show on KTUH.